HTV04/mmlc-dac-extractor/README.md

 Other than all references to Nintendo being removed, the ROMs are identical.

 ### Are the ROMs compatible with ROM hacks?
 Unfortunately, due to the changes I mentioned before, the ROMs won't work correctly with ROM hacks.
 However, I included an .ips patch for Mega Man 2 that makes it identical to the original game (with Nintendo references), which in turn makes the game compatible with ROM hacks for it.
 I plan to add more patches for the other Mega Man games later.
+You can apply the .ips using Lunar IPS https://fusoya.eludevisibility.org/lips/.

 ### There's a bug with the script.
 Post an issue describing the problem and I'll try to fix it. **Please elaborate.**